 Continuing for around an hour, a left turn at the junction with state Route 19 will take you north to the town of Le Roy, where a seriously unusual attraction awaits.
 Often called ‘America’s favourite dessert’, Jell-O was invented here back in 1897 and the town now hosts a dedicated Jell-O Museum.
 Packed full of quirky artefacts, it’s a journey through the history of a true American delicacy.

 Returning to Route 20, you’re just an hour from the city of Buffalo.
 It’s here that your road trip will finish, but the city’s well worth a day or two’s stay.
 Attractions include the Buffalo Zoo, Botanical Gardens and the Albright-Knox Art Gallery – and also not to mention the world-famous Niagara Falls.

 Discover the real America when you head out on your New York State road trip.
-Let us get you there with flights to New York from Manchester Airport.
+Let us get you there with flights from Manchester to New York.